 - If HR will recruit for an intern on the HR website: HR will work with the department to create a job announcement.
 Applications will be collected by HR during the recruitment filing period.

 - HR will certify the intern to the department through NeoGov.

-- Enter the intern into the payroll system.
+- The department will enter the intern into the payroll system.

-Contact your department’s Human Resources Recruitment and Classification Analyst regarding any question related to Internships.
+Contact your department’s R&C Analyst regarding any questions related to Internships.